 Charged With Domestic Abuse in the Tampa Area?
 Contact Me Today

-If you need a defense lawyer on your side immediately, call me today at (813) 221-4303 or click here to fill out a contact form.
+If you need a domestic violence lawyer on your side immediately, call me today at (813) 221-4303 or click here to fill out a contact form.

 I offer more than 25 years of experience on both sides of the domestic violence criminal courtroom.
 As an Assistant State Attorney, I prosecuted hundreds of cases involving assault, battery, and child abuse.
 Since 1993, I have been aggressively representing individuals charged with assault and battery cases related to domestic relationships.

 It is a common tactic in custody disputes for one party to make false allegations of domestic violence or child abuse against the other parent.
 In many cases, the child may be coached to say or act in a certain way to make the accusations sound more believable.
 If you have been falsely accused, call me immediately.
-As a former prosecutor, I have seen dozens of these types of cases and know how to investigate and interview witnesses—including children—to bring out the truth.
+As a former prosecutor and domestic violence lawyer, I have seen dozens of these types of cases and know how to investigate and interview witnesses—including children—to bring out the truth.

 A Lawyer Who WILL Defend You